GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-intro.md

  * The users of the service e.g. organizational unit.
  * The stability of the backing service (alpha, beta, GA).
  * The subject matter experts that work on the services e.g. networking vs database.

+#### Brokerpak lifecycle example

+The GCP Service Broker will split its brokerpaks into three sets:

+* The `preview` brokerpak will contain upcoming services.
+It's expected that you install the GA brokerpak, so we can freely move services from preview to GA as needed.
+* The `current` brokerpak will contian the full list of services.
+* The `unmaintained` brokerpaks will each contain exactly one service that we no longer support.
+This is so you can install exactly as many as needed and take over maintenance of any you need.

+As services evolve, support can naturally pass to those who still need legacy technologies.
+This is a pattern you can follow in your organization too.

 ### Service guidelines